shockscript/spec/src/default-lexical-scope.md

 ## global

-The topmost scope defines a `global` property, which is an alias to the `public` namespace of the top-level package.
+The topmost scope defines a `global` property, which is a package wildcard import of the top-level package.

+## Provided by Jet Engine

+The following names are provided implicitly when targetting the Jet Engine.

+### fuse

+The topmost scope defines a `fuse` property, which is a package recursive import of `com.jet.fuse.**`, used for the creating UI components using Fuse.